Oyeyeye9626/hello-world/README.md

 # hello-world
 let me try
-hi, there, i am fox, learning to ues github, wish i can be a skilled uesr asap
+hi, there, i am fox, learning to ues github, wish i can be a skilled user asap